alok-ailawadi/alok-ailawadi.github.io/articles/Optional.md

 ```java
 T orElse(T other)
 ```
+### orElseGet()

-D. Same as above but now instead of creating a new instance of object, get it from a *Supplier* (e.g. factory implementation using supplier)
+Same as above but now instead of creating a new instance of object, get it from a *Supplier* (e.g. factory implementation using supplier)
 ```java
 Supplier<Milk> milkman = ()->Milk(MilkType.SKIMMED);